Chinese Loongson Claims Next-Gen CPU Matches AMD's Zen 3

 Chinese CPU developer Loongson formally introduced and started to ship its first 16-core 3C5000 processor based on its proprietary LoongArch instruction set architecture earlier this week.
 At a conference where the CPU was officially unveiled, the company also talked about its future endeavors, and they look pretty ambitious.
 In the coming months, the company will reveal its 3D5000 CPU with 32 cores, which will combine two 3C5000 processors on a single piece of substrate.
 In contrast, its next-generation 6000-series processors may match the instruction per cycle (IPC) performance of AMD's Zen 3 microarchitecture, reports EET-China (opens in new tab).

-Based on the numbers demonstrated by Loongson at its conference, the quad-core 3A5000 processor operating at 2.50 GHz can challenge popular eight-core Armv8 implementations as well as Intel's 10th Generation Core 'Comet Lake' processors in terms of single-thread performance in UnixBench.
+Based on the numbers demonstrated by Loongson at its conference, Loongson claims the quad-core 3A5000 processor operating at 2.50 GHz can challenge popular eight-core Armv8 implementations as well as Intel's 10th Generation Core 'Comet Lake' processors in terms of single-thread performance in UnixBench.
 However, the chip falls behind in multi-thread execution speed for obvious reasons.
-Meanwhile, Loongson did not publish the performance of its 16-core 3C5000 CPU in a similar scenario but only mentioned that the processor operates at 2.0 – 2.20 GHz and delivers up to 560 GFLOPS of raw performance at 130W.
+Meanwhile, Loongson did not publish the performance of its 16-core 3C5000 CPU in a similar scenario but only mentioned that the processor operates at 2.0–2.2 GHz and delivers up to 560 GFLOPS of raw performance at 130W.

-For its next-generation Loongson 6000-series processors, the company plans to use its upcoming LA664 core to increase efficiency and boost IPC throughput, the company said at its event, citing the results of its simulations.
-As a result, Loongson's 16-core 3C6000 and 32-core 3D6000 processors due in 2023 ~ 2024 will be able to challenge AMD's Ryzen and EPYC CPUs based on the Zen 3 microarchitecture in terms of performance per cycle.
+For its next-generation Loongson 6000-series processors, the company plans to use its upcoming LA664 core design to increase efficiency and boost IPC throughput, the company said at its event, citing the results of its simulations.
+As a result, Loongson's 16-core 3C6000 and 32-core 3D6000 processors due in 2023~2024 will supposedly be able to challenge AMD's Ryzen and EPYC CPUs based on the Zen 3 microarchitecture in terms of performance per cycle.
+(Yes, that's an architecture from 2020, but the company has to start somewhere.)

+For Loongson, matching AMD Zen 3's IPC in 2023 is a big deal since the company will be somewhat able to close the gap with modern chips from leading developers.
+Still, matching instructions per cycle alone may not be enough to reach the actual performance of AMD's CPUs.
+AMD's Zen 3 chips can clock in the 4.5–4.7 GHz range, which is significantly higher than the 2.5 GHz clocks Loongson has mentioned.

 Up to 64 cores and improved performance per watt might pose a more significant challenge to CPUs from AMD and Intel, but expecting Loongson's products to replace processors from leading designers in performance-demanding applications is too optimistic.